vasanthk/how-web-works/README.md

 Network operations can be performed by several parallel threads.
 The number of parallel connections is limited (usually 2–6 connections).

 The browser main thread is an event loop.
 It's an infinite loop that keeps the process alive.
 It waits for events (like layout and paint events) and processes them.

+Note: Browsers such as Chrome run multiple instances of the rendering engine: one for each tab.
+Each tab runs in a separate process.

 ## The Main flow